• Mental Health

 What Is Accelerated Resolution Therapy?

-The key concepts of Accelerated Resolution Therapy include memory reconsolidation and smooth-pursuit eye-movements.
+Accelerated resolution therapy is a type of psychotherapy that involves memory reconsolidation and smooth-pursuit eye-movements.
 Together, these techniques help patients deal with issues like trauma, anxiety, depression, or sleep problems.

 Memory Reconsolidation

 When we remember an emotionally-based memory, one of the natural processes that occurs in our brains is the “unfixing” or malleability of the memory.
 Scientists refer to this natural phenomenon as “Memory Reconsolidation.”
-Science has shown that the memory remains “malleable” in a period called the Reconsolidation Window for about 6 hours after recalling it.1,2,8
+Science has shown that the memory remains “malleable” in a period called the reconsolidation window for about six hours after recalling it.1,2,8

 During this period, under the direction of the therapist, the client would imaginatively create new images that are peaceful or evoke pleasant feelings and replace the old troubling images that were previously paired with fear, anger, or other distressing emotions.1